Pakistan Civil Aviation Authority: Training

 Civil Aviation Training Institute (CATI), Hyderabad works under the Civil Aviation Authority.
-CATI is accredited by the International Civil Aviation Organization (ICAO) and is member of ICAO Trainair programme.
+CATI is accredited by the International Civil Aviation Organization (ICAO) and is member of ICAO TRAINAIR PLUS Programme.
 The institute was established in 1982 to fulfill training requirement of Pakistan Civil Aviation Authority and that of the fellow countries of the region.

 The Civil Aviation Training Institute provides training in the disciplines of: